Gotos/Chocobot-Timer/README.md

 To delete a timer, use !deltimer [name].

-!listtimer lists all the names of installed timmers.
+!listtimer lists all the names of installed timers.

+!testtimer [name] will test the timer [name]: That means, Chocobot will send the timers message to the chat.

+!stoptimer [name] will deactivate a timer without removing it.
+It will not be triggered until started again via !starttimer [name].

 # Install